unosquare/embedio/README.md

 ### Support for SSL

-Both HTTP listener (Microsoft and Unosquare) can open a web server using SSL.
+Both HTTP listeners (Microsoft and Unosquare) can open a web server using SSL.
 This support is for Windows only (for now) and you need to manually register your certificate or use the `WebServerOptions` class to initialize a new `WebServer` instance.
-This section will provide some examples of how to use SSL but first a brief explanation how SSL works on Windows.
+This section will provide some examples of how to use SSL but first a brief explanation of how SSL works on Windows.

 For Windows Vista or better, Microsoft provides Network Shell (`netsh`).
-This command line tool allow to map a IP-port to a certificate, so incoming HTTP request can upgrade the connection to a secure stream using the provided certificate.
-EmbedIO can read or register certificates to a default store (My/LocalMachine) and use them against a netsh `sslcert` for binding the first `https` preffix registered.
+This command line tool allows to map an IP-port to a certificate, so incoming HTTP request can upgrade the connection to a secure stream using the provided certificate.
+EmbedIO can read or register certificates to a default store (My/LocalMachine) and use them against a netsh `sslcert` for binding the first `https` prefix registered.

-For Windows XP and Mono you can use manually the httpcfg for registering the binding.
+For Windows XP and Mono, you can use manually the httpcfg for registering the binding.

 #### Using a PFX file and AutoRegister option

 The more practical case to use EmbedIO with SSL is the `AutoRegister` option.
 You need to create a `WebServerOptions` instance with the path to a PFX file and the `AutoRegister` flag on.
 This options will try to get or register the certificate to the default certificate store.
-Then it will use the certificate thumbprint to register with `netsh` the FIRST `https` preffix registered on the options.
+Then it will use the certificate thumbprint to register with `netsh` the FIRST `https` prefix registered on the options.

 #### Using AutoLoad option

-If you already have a certificate on the default certificate store and the binding is also registered in `netsh`, you can use `Autoload` flaga and optionally provide a certiticate thumbprint.
+If you already have a certificate on the default certificate store and the binding is also registered in `netsh`, you can use `Autoload` flag and optionally provide a certificate thumbprint.
 If the certificate thumbprint is not provided, EmbedIO will read the data from `netsh`.
 After getting successfully the certificate from the store, the raw data is passed to the WebServer.

 ## Related Projects and Nugets